 I’ve run most of my life on the roads.
 I did running races, triathlons, and all my running pre-2012 has been on the road.
 I told myself I enjoyed it.
 Sometimes I did.
 Recently I began running dirt trails up mountains here in Thailand and Malaysia.
-I can now say that I love running more than anything, including biking, swimming, or any other sport I used to take part in.
+I can now say that I love trail running more than anything, including biking, swimming, or any other sport I used to take part in.

 Here are 20 Reasons Trail Running is More Fun!

 1. Trails are cooler.
 No matter what time of day I run, the trail is always cooler than the roads are.
 In a hot place like Thailand, it’s essential that I take advantage of this fact.

 2. Less direct sun cooking cancer on my skin.
 The last 30 years I’ve spent in Hawaii, Miami, Tampa, and Thailand.
 I’m not fond of the sun anymore and I don’t want to give it any more time to cook up carcinomas on my skin.
 Running on the trail with the tree canopy over top of me gives me more protection than I’d otherwise have.
 PS: I don’t like running with hats or sunblock.

 3. It’s easier to talk people into joining me.
 Try asking your non-running friends (or even your running friends) to join you for twenty laps around the high school running track and see what happens.
 Nobody is interested.
 Ask the same group to go 5 miles in the forest and you’ll get more takers.

 4. Trails go up and down more than roads.
 For some reason it’s in my DNA to climb hills.
 Must have something to do with our high school soccer coach making us run “hills” in front of the school after practice.
 I was always good at it.
 Climbing hills on the bike too – I’m made for it.
 So, anytime I can run up something I’m much happier than running on the flat.